 I sometimes get questions about how I photograph the handmade books that I post on Instagram, Facebook, and this blog.
 It’s very simple and something most bloggers do, but as it’s National Photography Month, I figured I’d share the (not very glamorous) process.

-I photograph my books using natural daylight coming from the side ie next to a window not in front of a window.
-It’s not always possible, but I prefer to take pictures on bright but cloudy days because sun can create shadows.
+I photograph my books using natural daylight coming from the side ie, next to a window, not in front of a window.
+It’s not always possible, but I prefer to take pictures on bright but cloudy days because the sun can create shadows.

 To create a seamless background, I use a large piece of white paper that is long enough to curve up against the wall.
 I clip it in place if necessary.

 This is the one piece of equipment that I can’t do without and is well worth the investment (although it was a Christmas gift from my husband several years ago).
 It keeps my camera or phone very still so that I get clear, crisp images, especially if I’m trying to get a close-up shot of the book.
 I use a SLIK Pro 700 DX because it’s heavy and doesn’t tip forward when I have my camera mounted on it.
 There are many tripods on the market at many different price points, but I would strongly advise getting one.